THOTHSM/ANN-DeliveryTimeEstimation/README.md

-Summary of Porter Business Case Analysis

-Overview
-The goal was to develop a predictive model to estimate delivery times for Porter, using a dataset with various features related to stores and delivery operations.
-The process involved data preprocessing, feature engineering, model building, hyper parameter tuning, and evaluation.

-Data Preprocessing

-    Feature Engineering:
-        Encoding Categorical Variables: Mean encoding was used to transform categorical features such as store_id and store_primary_category into numerical values based on the mean target values.
-        Handling Missing Values: Missing values in the dataset were imputed using appropriate techniques to ensure completeness.

-    Feature Scaling:
-        Standardization: Features were scaled using Standard Scaler to ensure that all features contributed equally to the model training.

-Model Building and Hyper parameter Tuning

-    Neural Network Model:
-        A neural network model was defined with an input layer, several hidden layers with dropout for regularization, and an output layer.
-        Dropout layers were added to prevent overfitting, and the model was compiled with a learning rate of 0.0005 and the mean_squared_error loss function.

-    Hyper parameter Search:
-        Hyper parameters Tuned:
-            Learning rate
-            Number of layers and nodes
-            Dropout rate
-            Regularization strengths (L1 and L2)
-        The model was trained with different combinations of these hyper parameters using a grid search approach to identify the best performing configuration.

-Model Evaluation

-    Validation Performance:
-        The best model was selected based on the lowest mean squared error (MSE) on the validation set.

-    Final Model Performance:
-        MSE: 0.0791
-        RMSE: 0.2812
-        MAE: 0.1913
-        RÂ² Score: 0.2016
+# ANN : Delivery time estimation

+### Overview
+The goal of this project was to develop a predictive model to estimate delivery times for Porter, utilizing a dataset comprising various features related to stores and delivery operations.
+The process encompassed data preprocessing, feature engineering, model building, hyperparameter tuning, and evaluation.

+### Goal
+The primary objective was to create a robust predictive model that accurately estimates delivery times based on the available data.
+This model aims to optimize Porter’s delivery operations, enhance customer satisfaction, and improve overall efficiency in logistics management.

+### Summary:

+### Data Preprocessing

+#### Feature Engineering:
+- **Encoding Categorical Variables**: Mean encoding was employed to transform categorical features, such as `store_id` and `store_primary_category`, into numerical values based on their mean target values.
+- **Handling Missing Values**: Appropriate techniques were used to impute missing values in the dataset, ensuring completeness and usability of the data.

+#### Feature Scaling:
+- **Standardization**: Features were scaled using Standard Scaler to guarantee that all features contributed equally to the model training process.

+### Model Building and Hyperparameter Tuning

+#### Neural Network Model:
+- A neural network model was defined with:
+  - An input layer
+  - Several hidden layers with dropout for regularization
+  - An output layer
+- Dropout layers were integrated to mitigate overfitting.
+The model was compiled with a learning rate of **0.0005** and utilized the **mean_squared_error** loss function.

+#### Hyperparameter Search:
+- **Hyperparameters Tuned**:
+  - Learning rate
+  - Number of layers and nodes
+  - Dropout rate
+  - Regularization strengths (L1 and L2)
+- The model was trained with various combinations of these hyperparameters using a grid search approach to identify the best-performing configuration.

+### Model Evaluation

+#### Validation Performance:
+- The best model was selected based on the lowest mean squared error (MSE) on the validation set.

+#### Final Model Performance:
+- **MSE**: 0.0791
+- **RMSE**: 0.2812
+- **MAE**: 0.1913
+- **R² Score**: 0.2016

 These metrics indicate a moderate level of performance, with the model explaining approximately 20% of the variance in delivery times.
 The MSE and RMSE values are relatively low, suggesting that the predictions are reasonably close to actual values.

-Key Takeaways
+### Key Takeaways

-    Feature Engineering and Feature Scaling were crucial steps in preparing the data for modeling.
+- Feature engineering and feature scaling were crucial steps in preparing the data for modeling.
-    Dropout and Regularization techniques were implemented to prevent overfitting and improve generalization.
+- Dropout and regularization techniques were implemented to prevent overfitting and enhance generalization.
-    The hyper parameter tuning process helped identify the optimal model configuration for the given data.
+- The hyperparameter tuning process facilitated the identification of the optimal model configuration for the given data.
-    The final model demonstrated reasonable predictive performance, but there may be opportunities for further improvements through additional feature engineering or advanced modeling techniques.
+- The final model demonstrated reasonable predictive performance; however, there may be opportunities for further improvements through additional feature engineering or advanced modeling techniques.

-This summary provides a comprehensive view of the work completed and the results achieved in the Porter business case analysis.
+This summary provides a comprehensive overview of the work completed and the results achieved in the Porter business case analysis.